Conor McGregor: I have signed deal, now up to Floyd Mayweather

-UFC lightweight champion Conor McGregor said he has signed a "record breaking deal" to fight Floyd Mayweather.
+UFC lightweight champion Conor McGregor says he has signed a "record-breaking deal" to fight Floyd Mayweather Jr.

-Now, he says, it's up to Mayweather to do the same in order to make the megafight happen.
+Now, he says, it's up to Mayweather to do the same to make the megafight happen.

 "The first, and most important part of this historic contract has now officially been signed off on," McGregor said in a statement to Themaclife.com.
 "Congratulations to all parties involved.
 We now await [Mayweather's adviser] Al Haymon and his boxer's signature in the coming days."